iPhone 15 could get a battery boost thanks to this small change

-(Pocket-lint) - With 2022 coming to an end, we're starting to look forward to everything that 2023 will bring - and that will include a new iPhone.
+With 2022 coming to an end, we're starting to look forward to everything that 2023 will bring - and that will include a new iPhone.

 The iPhone 15 has already seen some rumours starting to appear, but there's one change coming to the industry that Apple is likely to want to take advantage of.